Credit card fraud

 A person might steal your credit card information by:

-Protect yourself from credit card fraud
+Protecting yourself from credit card fraud

-All credit cards issued in Canada now have a computer chip that makes transactions more secure.
+All credit cards issued in Canada have a computer chip that makes transactions more secure.
 The computer chip works with your personal identification number (PIN) to make sure you give permission for each transaction.
 This helps protect you against fraud if someone steals your credit card.

 However, credit cards may also have a contactless feature.
 This allows you to make purchases up to a certain amount without entering a PIN.
 Someone who finds or steals your credit card may access this amount.

-There are other actions you may take to protect yourself from credit card fraud.
+There are actions you may take to protect yourself from credit card fraud.
 Follow these tips to protect your credit card and your personal information.

 Keep your PIN safe